coro121/documentation-samples/DDS Hardware Installation and Configuration.md

 ### System Power Up Sequence

 To power up the system, begin by cabling to switches and nodes first.
 Next, power on the switches, followed by the laptop.
 Lastly, power on servers.
-Again, this document assumes that the NERD CURE software is deployed and providing a hyperconverged RHEV platform.

 1. Power on all nodes and wait approximately 5 minutes for them to power up.